Using print and graphic material

 - Out of print or unavailable works – more than the copying limits may be used if the University is satisfied, after a reasonable investigation, that copies of the work cannot be obtained within a reasonable time and at an ordinary commercial price.
 A reasonable time is considered as six months for textbooks and 30 days for other material.

 Material from websites or online databases may be covered by a contract or licence agreement.
-You will need to comply with the terms of the agreement rather than the terms of Part VB.
+You will need to comply with the terms of the agreement rather than the terms of the Statutory Licence.

 The Copyright Agency agreement contains special provisions relating to ‘insubstantial portions’ that are useful if you want to copy or communicate a quote, paragraph or short extract.
 An insubstantial portion is normally limited to 1-2 pages, 1% of the words or a literary or dramatic work.
 A whole work, even if less than 1-2 pages cannot be reproduced under these provisions – e.g. a brochure, a pamphlet or an article from a newspaper or magazine.
 Artwork cannot normally be copied under these provisions unless it is ‘incidental’, e.g. a diagram which explains or illustrates the text in a literary work which is copied together with the accompanying text.

 If you have made parts of a work available under the insubstantial portions provision, you must remove access and wait for a period of 14 days before you can make another part of the same work available.
 If you copy material under these provisions, it is not necessary to display the electronic warning notice.